JANUARY: New book project announced

-BEDDERS: We’d tried to write books before but we didn’t like them as they went down the traditional route of, ‘This year they made a record… the next year they went on tour… then they made another record…’ which we felt was really boring and didn’t capture the spirit of the band at all.
+BEDDERS: We’d also tried to write books before but we didn’t like them as they went down the traditional route of, ‘This year they made a record… the next year they went on tour… then they made another record…’ which we felt was really boring and didn’t capture the spirit of the band at all.
 We thought that writing about how the band actually came together would be a lot more interesting.

 SUGGS: We talked about doing it collectively, but because we’re completely different people, instead we decided to tell our own individual versions of how things unfolded; it’s us saying how we felt about things from a completely personal point of view and was meant to encapsulate how we felt and what we thought at that particular moment in time.
 We also wanted something that explained to a younger generation how different life was in the 1970s.
 And because we wanted to do it in our own voices, instead of getting someone else to write it, we asked a very nice guy called Tom Doyle to interview us all.

 OCTOBER 17: Audio book released with new track